pumbaasdad/volumerize/prepost_strategies/mysql/README.md

   backup:
 ```

-Then execute `docker-compose exec volumerize backup` to create a backup of your database and `docker-compose exec volumerize restore` to restore it from your backup.
+Then execute `docker compose exec volumerize backup` to create a backup of your database and `docker compose exec volumerize restore` to restore it from your backup.

 ## Multiple Databases